Monthly Archives: April 2010

 Historical Link: Amy Welborn’s Blog Back in April 2005

-I meant to post this back last week.
-But since Typepad’s new commenting system has disappeared Amy’s postings and the extensive, historically interesting comments, I’m glad to see that at least some of the comments are still available on Internet … Continue reading
+But since Typepad’s new commenting system has disappeared Amy’s postings and the extensive, historically interesting comments, I’m glad to see that at least some of the comments are still available on Internet Archive.

-Leave a Comment
+Leave a comment

 Filed under Uncategorized